heluxjs/helux/examples/dep-collection-of-state.md

 ## About dep collection of state

-concent will collect all component's data dep in their every render period.
+concent will collect all component ins's data dep in their every render period.

 > try click toggle button and then click add button, see the change of `renderCount`